Authors: Ryan Unks*, University of Lyon

 Presentation File: No File Uploaded

 Pastoralist commons have often been cited as ideal instances of collective resource management.
 However, subdivision has increasingly been advocated within the few remaining areas of collectively-titled lands in Kajiado county, Kenya, creating potential barriers to access to spatially and temporally variable forage for wildlife and livestock alike.
-Previous work has shown how in a context of ongoing changes in livelihoods, authority, and governance, that commodification of wildlife and recent relational changes have counter-intuitively contributed to this momentum toward subdivision.
-I expand upon this work to discuss how amidst land users advocating subdivision, conservation organizations have worked in coordination with state and local authorities to assert control over future land use.
-Reconfigurations of land use and advocacy of different land use practices, advocating new types of human/livestock interactions, along with a recent focus on indigenous knowledge and common property institutions to emphasize synergies between livestock and wildlife, are part of a strategy toward enacting a specific vision of human/non-human coexistence.
-I explore how different actors deploy hybridized concepts of the commons, Maasai culture, and conservation ranching to shape outcomes under new governance configurations.
-I trace the evolution of state and non-state discourse about indigenous pastoralism alongside the history of interventions to consider how conservation subjectivities are shaping reconfiguration of land tenure in a context of uneven experiences of landscape fragmentation, land use intensification, and resource extraction.
-The insights from this work shed critical light on recent conversations about pastoralist commons, conservation governance, and “green grabs” in Kenyan wildlife conservation contexts.
+Previous work has shown how in this context of ongoing changes in livelihoods, authority, and governance, that commodification of wildlife and recent relational changes have counter-intuitively contributed to this momentum toward subdivision.
+I expand upon this work to discuss how amidst land users advocating subdivision, conservation organizations have worked in coordination with state and local authorities to assert influence over the outcomes.
+Re-configurations of land use, constraints on different land use practices, and advocacy of new types of human/livestock interactions come together with a recent focus on indigenous knowledge and pastoralist livestock institutions to form a strategy toward enacting a specific vision of human/non-human coexistence that emphasizes synergies between livestock and wildlife.
+I explore how different actors deploy hybridized concepts of Maasai culture, conservation ranching, and the commons to shape outcomes under new governance configurations.
+I trace the evolution of state and non-state discourse about indigenous pastoralism alongside the history of interventions to consider how conservation subjectivities are shaping reconfiguration of land tenure in a context of stratified experiences of landscape fragmentation, land use intensification, and resource extraction.
+The insights from this work shed critical light on recent conversations about pastoralist commons, conservation governance, and “green grabs” in Kenyan wildlife conservation context.